oyoclass/pythonmini-doc/doc/index.md

 * Not a toy, quite powerful and versatile, from basic tools to web development, to data analytics, etc, Python can handle all of them.
 * Write once, run everywhere.
 Once you finished the code, it can be run in Windows, Mac OS, Linux/Unix.

-## About Python Mini
+## About PythonMini

-Python Mini is an online python interpreter to help you write python in browser, without installing it to your computer.
+PythonMini is an online python interpreter to help you write python in browser, without installing it to your computer.
 It implements a subset of Python 2, plus one additional graphical libraries - *Processing*.

 ## Quick Start

-Copy following example code to editor then click "Run":
+Copy following example code to PythonMini editor then click "Run":

 * Say hello